Dell Technologies

 Hands facing up

 Easily customize the outfit by adjusting elements like sleeve length, collar style, and logos to fit the character’s look.
-Use the toggles to add or remove features like long sleeves or a logo to personalize your design quickly and efficiently.

 Long sleeve